Canon M100 vs Panasonic FZ200

 It is notable that the M100 offers wifi support, while the FZ200 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-Both the M100 and the FZ200 have been discontinued, but can regularly be found used on eBay.
+Both the M100 and the FZ200 have been discontinued, but can regularly be found used on ebay.
 The FZ200 was replaced by the Panasonic FZ300, while the M100 was followed by the Canon M200.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.
+Further information on the features and operation of the M100 and FZ200 can be found, respectively, in the Canon M100 Manual (free pdf) or the online Panasonic FZ200 Manual.

 So what is the bottom line?
 Is the Canon M100 better than the Panasonic FZ200 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.